allebd/trivia/backend/README.md

 ***********************************************************************************************************************************

 POST '/questions'
-- POST a new question
+- Creates a new question.
 - Request Arguments:
     {
       "question": <str>,